See All Blog Categories » Advice for Freelance Copywriters » What Freelance Writers Need to Know About Saving for Retirement

 3. Savings on Medicare – When your income is high, as it could be when inflated by RMDs, you pay more for Medicare Part B. Reduce your income by eliminating RMDs, and you could reduce your Medicare premiums.

-5. Control your money – The “M” in RMDs stands for mandatory.
-That is you’re required by the government to take those annual distributions and pay the taxes on them.
+5. Control your money – RMDs are mandatory.
+That is, you’re required by the government to take those annual distributions and pay the taxes on them.
 With a Roth IRA, you have full control over the money.
 Take it out if you want.
 Leave it in to keep growing if you don’t need it or if the market is down and you’d prefer to wait until it rebounds.

 The Bottom Line